Basketball, Women's Basketball, Sports

-After a short, 20 minute bus ride from the Heights, Boston College women’s basketball walked into Harvard’s Lavietes Pavilion for a Thursday night showdown.
+After a short, 20-minute bus ride from the Heights, Boston College women’s basketball walked into Harvard’s Lavietes Pavilion for a Thursday night showdown.

-Entering the crosstown matchup, the Eagles had dominated all three of their preceding games, outscoring their opponents by a margin of 120 points.
+Entering the crosstown matchup, the Eagles had dominated all three of their preceding games, outscoring their opponents by a combined margin of 120 points.

 “I think we knew going in that she was going to be an aggressive shot taker,” BC head coach Joanna Bernabei-McNamee said.
 “We just didn’t do a great job stopping the main person that they rely on to score.”